SkyuForever/CRE-LLM/README.md

 ## Fine-tuning and Evaluation

-The following is an example of LLM fine-tuning and evaulate on FinRe and SanWen.
+The following is an example of LLM fine-tuning and evaulation on FinRe and SanWen.
 We provide a variety of LLMs for our framework, as follows:

 | Model                                                    | Model size                  | Default module    | Template  |
 | -------------------------------------------------------- | --------------------------- | ----------------- | --------- |